The superclass of the scala.Enum.Value type.

 The values of this enumeration as a set.

-Return a Value
+Return a Value from this Enum whose name matches

-the argument s
+the argument s.

-Return a Value
+Return a Value from this Enum whose name matches

-.
+the argument s.
 The names are determined automatically via reflection.

-an Enum
+an Enum name

-if its name matches s
+the Value of this Enum if its name matches s

-if no Value
+NoSuchElementException if no Value with a matching

 name is in this Enum